-The Department of City & Regional Planning (DCRP) has developed concurrent degree programs with Berkeley Law at UC Berkeley and UC Hastings College of Law (San Francisco), which permit qualified students to obtain both an Master of City Planning (M.C.P.) degree and a Juris Doctor (J.D.) degree in four years (rather than the five years necessary if the programs were taken in sequence).
+The Department of City & Regional Planning (DCRP) has developed concurrent degree programs with Berkeley Law at UC Berkeley and UC Hastings College of Law (San Francisco), which permit qualified students to obtain both a Master of City Planning (MCP) and a Juris Doctor (JD) in four years (rather than the five years necessary if the programs were taken in sequence).

 The purpose of this program is to provide an integrated professional curriculum of greater breadth than would otherwise be available for students interested in urban land use, housing, or social policy problems.
 The planning curriculum offers students training in policy analysis and exposure to theories and programs that address urban development problems.
 Legal training provides additional analytic skills and substantive knowledge necessary for successful plan and program implementation.